 ← Back to Collection

-Australia 1965 20 Dollars traveller’s cheque rejected design proof by Bradbury Wilkinson & Co. for The Commercial Banking Company of Sydney Limited, marked Not Approved with right-side punch
+Australia 1965 20 Dollars traveller's cheque rejected design proof prepared by Bradbury Wilkinson and Company, London, for The Commercial Banking Company of Sydney Limited, printed in blue-green and lavender with central Australia map motif, right-side control punch, printed facsimile signatures, top submission note dated 23 March 1965, and left-margin rejection annotation referring to the 12 April 1965 letter.

-Australia 1965 20 Dollars traveller’s cheque rejected design proof by Bradbury Wilkinson & Co. for The Commercial Banking Company of Sydney Limited, marked Not Approved with right-side punch
+Australia 1965 20 Dollars traveller's cheque rejected design proof prepared by Bradbury Wilkinson and Company, London, for The Commercial Banking Company of Sydney Limited, printed in blue-green and lavender with central Australia map motif, right-side control punch, printed facsimile signatures, top submission note dated 23 March 1965, and left-margin rejection annotation referring to the 12 April 1965 letter.

 At a glance